Originally published at Speak to Me Tarot on Substack︎︎︎

 That changed the year I lived in Florida, a ten-minute walk to the magical Sarasota Bay on the Gulf Coast, which was full of dolphins and silly fish that would awkwardly flop out of the water all day long.
 Living there changed my relationship to the ocean.

 That day in Hawaii, any remaining hesitation, worry, or restraint evaporated...because there were fucking manta rays, and I was swimming with them!
 At one point, I was so far from my friends that it was truly just me alone with this wild, peaceful creature.
-Totally connected
+Totally connected.

 The ocean felt alive and so did I. It didn't feel separate from the land.
 It wasn't a foreign world, it was simply my world that day.